 PF Potvin is not a household appliance.
-He is a Michigan-born writer, teacher, and ultramarathon runner whose writing has appeared in Boston Review, Slope, Born Magazine, MiPOesias, Sentence, Sleeping Fish, An Introduction to the Prose Poem, and elsewhere.
+He is a Michigan-born writer, teacher, and ultramarathon runner whose writing has appeared in Boston Review, Slope, PANK, Born Magazine, MiPOesias, Sentence, Sleeping Fish, An Introduction to the Prose Poem, No Tell Motel, and elsewhere.

 Potvin is the author of The Attention Lesson (No Tell Books).
-He serves on the staff of the literary journal Drunken Boat.
+He has served on the staff of the literary journal Drunken Boat and currently reviews for ISLE: Interdisciplinary Studies in Literature and Environment.
 He has been a visiting writer at Emory University and the University of Michigan-Dearborn.

 He holds an MFA from Bennington College, where he received the Jane Kenyon Poetry Scholarship.
 He has since taught in Chile and the USA and has received residency scholarships from the Vermont Studio Center and Casa Libre in la Solana.
-He currently chairs the Writing Awards, serves as a Writing Center faculty consultant, and teaches writing at the University of Michigan-Dearborn.
+He currently chairs the Writing Awards and teaches in the Writing Program and Honors Program at the University of Michigan-Dearborn.